OTRS/otrs/UPGRADING.md

 These instructions are for people upgrading OTRS from *3.2* to *3.3*, and applies both for RPM and source code (tarball) upgrades.

 Please note that OTRS 3.3 requires at least perl version *5.10.0*.
 Make sure before you plan your upgrade that your server runs this version.
 You can check the version with the command `perl -v` on the command line.
-The only known Linux distribution that is still supported by their vendor using perl version 5.8.x is Red Hat Enterprise Linux (RHEL) 5 and its community supported derivative CentOS 5.
+The only known Linux distribution that uses perl 5.8 and is still supported by its vendor is Red Hat Enterprise Linux (RHEL) 5 and its community supported derivative CentOS 5.
 If you're on any of these platforms and you plan to upgrade to OTRS 3.3 you should also plan migrating your operating system to a version with a supported perl, such as RHEL 6 or CentOS 6.

 If you are running a lower version of OTRS you have to follow the upgrade path to 3.2 first (1.1->1.2->1.3->2.0->2.1->2.2->2.3->2.4->3.0->3.1->3.2->3.3 ...)!
 You need to perform a full upgrade to every version in between, including database changes and the upgrading perl script.

 Please note that if you upgrade from OTRS 2.2 or earlier, you have to take an extra step; please read http://bugs.otrs.org/show_bug.cgi?id=6798